klopyrev/wordle_solver/README.md

 Note that it only ever guesses words that are still possible, given all the previous guesses.
 It's conceivable that there is a better strategy that sometimes plays words that are no longer possible.

+# Results for First Word

+The file `result1.txt` contains all guesses for the first word that guarantee a win.
+They are sorted by the expected number of guesses you would have to make if you guess that word first.
+The expected value includes that first guess as well.

 # Usage